on this page

 - has access to your myGov, Medicare, Centrelink or Child Support online account.

-You’ll need to cancel arrangements separately with all of the following:
+To cancel any current arrangements, you’ll need to contact all of the following:

 - Centrelink by calling us on your regular payment line